 He nods again.
 "I have a Johnny problem," he tells me.
 "An old friend of his has been hanging around a little too much lately.
 You know Jaime?"

 "I know of him," I say.
-It's kind of hard to miss a skinny Mexican guy with a corvette and designer clothes.
+It's kind of hard to miss a skinny Mexican guy in my neighborhood with a yellow corvette and designer clothes.

-"Johnny's been in weird way lately," Big Nick continues.
-"I'd call it down right nostalgic for the way things used to be.
+"Johnny's been in a weird way lately," Big Nick continues.
+"I'd call it downright nostalgic for the way things used to be.
 You know Johnny used to get with Jaime?"